KishanMistri/kishan-mistri.netlify.app/content/post/atomic-habits-by-james-clear/index.md

 **Chapter - 9 - The role of Family and Friends in Shaping your Habit**

-* A human way of doing things to fit in is because of the rewards like gaining admiration, status, power.
+* A human way of doing things to fit in is because of the rewards like gaining admiration, status and power.
 We first try to fit in and then try to get to status within the group irrespective of the things done by a group.
 * We tend to follow the close one (Family), The many (Society/Tribe) & The Pride Ones (Goals of our own).
 We imitate the behavior to fit in their shoes and form ourselves like them.
 (Partially due to the envy of the rewards they have and you want)
 * Working in a group of people with the same goal will make a single common attribute to look up to with tribe so human behavior of sticking to tribe indirectly helps us achieve the common goal (Mostly depends on the group as the influence will drive the goals.)
 * Work with the people who are having the desired behavior you want.